Atlas002/CTF_WUs/README.md

-# CTF Write Ups
+# CTF Write-Ups
-This is a repository for all my write ups in the ctf I participated in (mostly OSINT).
+This is a repository for all my write-ups in the CTFs I participated in (mostly OSINT).

 [DVCTF2025](/DVCTF_2025/README.md)